Last Updated on September 15, 2021 by melissanreynolds

-Here’s the five ways I use to cope with Fibromyalgia and chronic fatigue:
+Here’s the five lifestyle choices I make daily to cope with Fibromyalgia and chronic fatigue:

 1. Healthy eating

 Food is fuel, right?
 Everyone should eat healthily with a diet full of fresh fruit and vegetables and rich in whole grains and protein.
-If you’re looking for more pointers try this Health Eating Plan for the Rest of your Life.
 When you are battling extreme fatigue and travelling muscle aches, what you eat can be of great help.

-In my worst flair up last year, my food diary became a love song to carbohydrates.
+In my worst flair ups, my food diary used to become a love song to carbohydrates.
 I subconsciously craved fuel that my body could turn into energy; unfortunately, all those carbohydrates created the opposite effect.
 My already exhausted system was battling its way through the simple and complex carbohydrates I was throwing at it every few hours – it had no time to create energy.
 It took a few days of concentrated effort, but once I replaced a few of these servings with other foods, I began to feel the effects.

 Unless your doctor forbids it due to a medical condition, you should be exercising.
 A person with Fibromyalgia will work at a lower intensity and for a shorter period, but they should still exercise.